GitauHarrison/notes/linode/deploy_on_linode.md

         gitauharrison@bolderlearner:~$ sudo systemctl restart sshd
         ```

-    - If you would like to learn more about SSH Key-based authentication, [click here](/linode/ssh_key_based_authentication.md) to check out the SSH Authentication.
+    - If you would like to learn more about SSH Key-based authentication, [click here](/linode/ssh_key_based_authentication.md) to check out the SSH Authentication guide.
 <br>

 - Set up a firewall to monitor and control incoming and outgoing network traffic based on predetermined security rules.
 For your information, a firewall creates a barrier between a trusted network and an untrusted network.
 An example of an untrusted network can be the internet.